Musicland: Downfall

 In March 2006, Trans World Entertainment announced the purchase of Musicland's remaining 400 Sam Goody and Suncoast stores from Sun Capital, along with their websites.
 Trans World kept 345 of those stores open and closed 55.
 Transworld began converting the remaining Sam Goody mall stores to FYE, their signature retail brand, but chose to keep the Suncoast Motion Picture Co. name on about 170 stores.

-Recent years

-More than 100 Sam Goody stores remained in operation as of January 2007, but as a result of a disappointing fourth quarter and full year 2006 for Transworld Entertainment, chief executive Robert Higgins announced in their fourth quarter earnings conference call that many of those remaining Sam Goody stores would be facing closure.
-In late 2006, Transworld started converting Sam Goody stores to FYE stores.

-In Popular Culture

-A Musicland store was one of the various stores reconstructed for the set of R. L. Stine's Fear Street at the North DeKalb Mall in Atlanta, Georgia.